AhmedBHameed/TB_NFC_Cardreader/README.md

 | RST  | 22    | GPIO25     |
 | 3.3V | 1     | 3V3        |

-## Usage
-Import the class by importing MFRC522 in the top of your script.
-For more info see the examples.

 ## License
 This code and examples are licensed under the GNU Lesser General Public License 3.0.